-Over the course of his career, Mr. Naples has litigated multiple cases through bench and jury trials and represented clients such as Jaguar Land Rover, NVIDIA, VEVO, Ciena, and top autonomous vehicle and mobile phone manufacturers in high-stakes cases.
-He has served as lead counsel in matters involving semiconductor manufacturing, wireless communications, automotive technology, and audio and video compression technologies.
+Over the course of his career, Mr. Naples has litigated multiple cases through bench and jury trials and represented clients such as Jaguar Land Rover, NVIDIA, AUO, Global Foundries, Hulu, Ciena, and top autonomous vehicle and mobile phone manufacturers in high-stakes cases.
+He has served as lead counsel in matters involving semiconductor manufacturing, wireless communications, automotive technology, and video compression technologies.

-While Mr. Naples handles cases in various technical fields, he has particular experience in cases involving semiconductor manufacturing and optical systems.
+Mr. Naples has particular experience in cases involving semiconductor manufacturing and optical systems.
 Prior to becoming a trial attorney, Mr. Naples was a Lead Optical Engineer at Silicon Valley Group Lithography Systems, now ASML.
 There, he focused on the optical performance of the Micrascan line of deep-UV step-and-scan lithography tools, optical metrology issues, and software for modeling the machines.
 On the legal side, this has translated into representing LCD manufacturers such as AUO, US and foreign-based based semiconductor manufacturers, and fabless semiconductor companies.
-Most recently, Mr. Naples successfully represented a client in a worldwide patent enforcement action against Samsung involving semiconductor manufacturing and packaging patents.
+Mr. Naples successfully represented a client in a worldwide patent enforcement action against Samsung involving semiconductor manufacturing patents.

-Mr. Naples also represents pro-bono clients, serves on various firm committees and regularly speaks on IP issues.
-Superlawyers recognized Mr. Naples as a Top Rated Intellectual Property Litigation Attorney in New York in 2018, and a Rising Star in 2014.
-Mr. Naples is also sought out for his advice on IP issues by business leaders and was recently interviewed by Global Finance Magazine for their article “Pricing And Protecting Patents,” September 2016.
+Mr. Naples serves on various firm committees and regularly speaks on IP issues.
+Superlawyers recognized Mr. Naples as a Top Rated IP Litigation Attorney in New York in 2018, and a Rising Star in 2014.
+Mr. Naples is sought out for his advice on IP issues by business leaders and was interviewed by Global Finance Magazine for their article “Pricing And Protecting Patents,” September 2016.